 The film doesn't just examine the trials and tribulations faced by a boy dealing with his parents' divorce, life in a new town, and his impending Barmitzvah, it also boasts a host of catchy musical numbers and a touch of quintessentially Jewish humour.
-We wouldn't be surprised to see it on our own schools' stages in the notdance floor.
-Yes, it's a real job - at least it is in the United States.
-Along the way, he falls for a single mother, played by Dakota Johnson.
+We wouldn't be surprised to see it on our own schools' stages in the nottoo-distant future.